 - Purchase a journal and use it for writing down your powerful confessions.
 Journal out the confessions, scriptures, prayers, and any other notes you want to jot down.

 - Make an effort to read and pray these confessions with your spouse.
 Start small and consider setting a goal to read them together on a daily basis.
 Reading them before bed is typically a great place to start.

 The fruit of a powerful marriage comes from a covenant built on the principles laid out by God.
 It’s not always easy, and there are times when one or both spouses may fail miserably.
 However, the truth of the matter is couples have to make an effort to improve in areas they are weak in.
 They must also be mindful of ways the enemy would attempt to attack them.

 One of the strongest tactics a couple can use is to use their mouth to exercise faith in what God has promised for them.
 And by declaring biblical confessions for your marriage, you are doing just that!

-We celebrated 20 years of marriage this year and we are so thankful to God for His grace, mercy, love, and forgiveness helping us along the way.
+We love being married and are so thankful to God for His grace, mercy, love, and forgiveness helping us along the way.
 One thing is for sure, we couldn’t have made it without Him.
 We are often told that the love and respect we have for one another is evident and we thank God for that.
 It’s only because He loved us first that we can truly love one another.